Zedespook/advent-of-code-2024/README.md

 - Implemented efficient path existence checking for part 2
 - Used min<size_t> for safe comparison between different integer types
 - Used freopen for input file reading as an alternative to ios::sync_with_stdio approach

+### Day 19

+- Implemented recursive pattern matching for linen design validation
+- Used dynamic programming with memoization to optimize repeated subproblems
+- Part 1 focused on determining if designs could be made from given patterns
+- Part 2 extended to counting all possible pattern combinations
+- Optimized string operations with substr for pattern matching
+- Handled large numbers using long long for combination counting
+- Used unordered_map for efficient memoization of subproblems
+- Implemented efficient input parsing with stringstream

 ## Acknowledgments